Aron Law Firm

 If an over-the-counter, prescribed medication, or something else does cause a false positive on your drug test, a criminal defense attorney can create a solid defense strategy for your case.
 We do not believe you should be subjected to unfair consequences because you are using medications for pain management, properly using HIV medication, utilizing an over-the-counter medication, or legally using any other substances.

 Please contact Aron Law Firm if you would like assistance disputing the results of your false positive drug test as it pertains to a criminal charge or related case.
+We can help argue in your favor, demonstrating you are using necessary medications and drugs that would have skewed your results.
+When we support you in your criminal defense claim related to a false positive drug screen, you are less likely to face severe consequences and penalties.

 Defend a False Positive on a Drug Test With a California Criminal Defense Attorney